MinatoShadow/My-Coding-Journey/README.md

 > All code logic is written by me 🧑‍💻
 > Comments may be assisted by AI 🤖 because I focus more on logic than explanations ✍️

-- Basic area calcultor for a rectangle(My first project)

 ---